Hero photograph

 Diocesan Pensions Committee —

-Anglican Financial Care administers a variety of funds.
-They provide a Christian Kiwi Saver scheme that more generally available.
-The Diocese of Dunedin also has a local Pensions Committee which works alongside Anglican Financial Care to provide additional support...see below for a recent update to local guidelines for support...
+The Diocese of Dunedin also has a local Pensions Committee which works alongside Anglican Financial Care to provide additional support for clergy and their Whānau.

 Anglican Financial Care has the following services

-Pension fund: Stipendiary Clergy contribute to this fund and they and their spouses have access to a pension and benefits upon retirement.
+Stipendiary Clergy contribute to this fund and they and their spouses have access to a pension and benefits upon retirement.

-Clergy Widows and Orphans Endowment
+Clergy Widows and Orphans Endowment:

 Eligibility Criteria